 sudo userdel username

-The blocking of user account: (works only for password login)
+To block user account (works only for password login):

 sudo usermod -L username